 Pastoral support is there for anyone who needs it.
 We will help in any way that we can, even if that is to just provide a friendly and supportive shoulder for you to lean on.

-We are accessible for those with disability issues, though please be aware that we do not have toilet facilities on site.
+We are accessible for those with disability issues, though please be aware that we do not have toilet facilities on site at the moment.

 Though we consider all members of the congregation to make up the church it is useful to know a little about the people who have specific roles.

-We are very lucky to having a Lay Minister, Chris Medcalf.
+We are very fortunate to have a Lay Minister, Chris Medcalf.